March 3, 2025

 Adding the link to Google Slides presentation

-Select Slideshow to test whether the audio file will play during your presentation.
+Select Slideshow to test whether the audio file plays correctly during your presentation.

 Adjusting the content associated with music link in slide